Children with Special Needs

 Inclusive Child Care (IPICC)

-Child Care Answers’ Inclusion Specialist, Sarah Bailey offers consultation services and resources to families of children with special needs.
+Child Care Answers offers consultation services and resources to families of children with special needs.
 This support is available as part of a statewide initiative called the Indiana Partnership for Inclusive Child Care (IPICC).
 A component of our inclusion services includes enhanced child care referral.
-To request support, contact Sarah or call 1-800-272-2937.
+To request support, contact us or call 1-800-272-2937.

-First steps provides early intervention services to infants and young children who may have developmental delays or who may have a diagnosed mental or physical condition that has a high probability of resulting in developmental delays.
-This program aims to reduce the need for special education services, enhance families’ capacity to meet the special needs of their child, and increase identification of children at risk for developmental delays.
+First steps provides early intervention services to infants and young children who may have developmental delays.
+They also provide services to those who may have a diagnosed mental or physical condition that has a high probability of resulting in developmental delays.
+This program aims to:

-Head Start is a federally funded program that recognizes parents and/or guardians as the child’s most important teacher.
-Income is used to determine priority for services in the comprehensive child and family development programs.
+Head Start is a federally-funded program that recognizes parents and/or guardians as the child’s most important teacher.
+They use incometo determine priority for services in the comprehensive child and family development programs.